 Judicial review

-Verified 12 July 2023 - Legal and Administrative Information Directorate (Prime Minister), Ministry of Justice
+Verified 30 September 2024 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

 Judicial review is a measure that restricts freedom of a person suspected of criminal offense when she faces a prison sentence.
 The person under judicial supervision must comply with obligations fixed by the judge, in progress of instruction or awaiting criminal trial.
 We'll give you the information you need.